 If only we could see the endless string of consequences that result from our smallest actions.
 But we can’t know better until knowing better is useless.

-heartwithhustle asked: Oh my goodness, thank you so much for the kind words; you know how to make a girl's day.
+heartwithhustle said: Oh my goodness, thank you so much for the kind words; you know how to make a girl's day.
 Sometimes I feel like I'm writing to no one, so your comments are especially touching.
 I really connect with your blog mantra; how we deal with obstacles and hardships makes up such a big part of who we are, and we can let them defeat us, or we can be resilient and strong and power through them.
 Cheers to you, us, and people everywhere tackling life with tenacity.

 Hello Again, this is going to sound so creepy.
 Were you in Whole Foods downtown during the hours of 1 and 2.
 You wearing a soul cycle shirt with an ironman bag?
 I was like, hmm, I think that’s the girl I follow on Tumblr.
 I was going to come over and introduce myself.
 I felt like a total stalker if I did that though